Are you dealing with a personal financial crisis …one that seems there’s no way out of?

 If you’re facing a personal financial crisis because bad decisions and poor planning suddenly caught up with you, hitting rock bottom can actually become the catalyst for getting started on the path to financial freedom.

 If I was to pinpoint the most influential ‘thing’ on my wealth journey it would have to be Harv Eker’s book Secrets of The Millionaire Mind.
+This is the book I alluded to upfront.
 I recommend you get your hands on a copy ASAP.

 Consider downsizing the house and car